SMAPPNYU/smapp-toolkit/README.md

 # SMAPP Twitter Toolkit
-This is an user-friendly python package for social media analytics.
+This is an user-friendly python package for interfacing with large collections of tweets.
+Developped at the SMaPP lab at New York University.

 ## Installation
 Using pip: